-One of the biggest frustrations almost all cycling instructors have is with the music.
+One of the biggest frustrations almost all indoor cycling instructors have is with the music.
 This is not just the case with new instructors (though it is one of the most common worries I hear from them); even if you feel confident about finding and using music based on the beat, energy, and the emotion of the music, it can still be a time-consuming process for instructors who really care about a quality product.

 In my opinion, the key to cutting down the time required to create interesting and varied playlists with a wide range of genres is to have large playlist “buckets” from which to draw.
-Buckets are large playlists that meet a certain criterium that you’ve set.
+Bucket playlists are large playlists that meet a certain criterium that you’ve set.
 They are not the same as your playlists that you create for one specific class.

 The criteria for your bucket can be a theme such as a seasonal theme (winter, Valentine’s Day, Back to School, etc.), a tempo (beats per minute), how you would use the song (warm-up, cool-down, recovery, sprints, FTP tests, etc.), how the song makes you feel (motivating tracks, funny songs, emotional finishes, etc.), length of the song, genres and years (classic rock, female artists, 1990s hip-hop, 1980s retro, disco, etc.), songs with certain words (Hey!, Go!, ready, boom, colors, cities in the US, songs about water, etc.) and so much more.
 There are so many ways to categorize your music.
-(As of this writing, I have almost 2,000 playlists on Spotify, including my profile playlists and many hundreds of themed bucket playlists.)
+(As of this writing, I have almost 2,000 playlists on Spotify, including my profile playlists and over 500 themed bucket playlists.)

-At ICA, I’ve been creating these bucket playlists on Spotify since 2016 (when I finally made the leap from iTunes to Spotify, begrudgingly at first, then thankfully).
+I’ve been curating these bucket playlists on Spotify since 2016 (when I finally made the leap from iTunes to Spotify, begrudgingly at first, then thankfully).
 We’ve shared well over a hundred of them on ICA, mostly theme playlists, and I have many more to share with ICA members.